priteshrnandgaonkar/CardsStack/README.md

 ```

-Its initialiser requires the necessary fields like `cardOffset`, `collapsedHeight`, `expandedHeight` and `cardHeight`
+Its initialiser requires the necessary fields like `cardOffset`, `collapsedHeight`, `expandedHeight` and `cardHeight`.

-1. `cardOffset` is the offset between thetwo cards while in collapsed state
+1. `cardOffset` is the offset between thetwo cards while in collapsed state.
-2. `collapsedHeight`, as name suggests its the height of the collectionview while in collapsed state
+2. `collapsedHeight`, as name suggests its the height of the collectionview while in collapsed state.
-3. `expandedHeight` is the height of the collectionview while in expanded state
+3. `expandedHeight` is the height of the collectionview while in expanded state.
-4. `cardHeight` is the height of the cell
+4. `cardHeight` is the height of the cell.

 ### CardsPosition

-Its an enum which states the current state of CardsStack
+Its an enum which states the current state of CardsStack.

 ``` swift
 @objc public enum CardsPosition: Int {